olebedev/go-duktape/README.md

 ```

 ### Status
 Not fully tested, be careful.
-Basically, there is nothin to be break.
+Basically, there is nothing to be break.
 Additional functionality tested.

 ### Contribution
 PR's are welcome!